hOwD4yS/teal-to-pseudocode/README.md

-# teal-to-pseudocode (This project has been stopped)
+# teal-to-pseudocode $\textcolor{red}{\textsf{ (This project has been stopped)}}$
-# Some Instructions are not implemented.
+- Some Instructions are not implemented.
+- You can add easily an implementation of opcode which you want. **Look `config.py`!**

+# Beautifuler mode

+The Beautifuler mode follows `jump` condition, so the result code will be pretty well.
+However, simultaneously, there are some possiblilty to confuse stack status.

+If you turn off this, the program will not optimize the program so the result code will act as the original.
+But, It will have so long code as much as the original `teal` code.

 # Test
 ## Teal File: https://github.com/Folks-Finance/folks-finance-contracts/blob/main/contracts/v1/algo_governance/algo_governance_approval_program.teal
-## The result after running program
+## The result after running program (Beautifuler mode ON)
 ```go
 #pragma version 5